acdcjunior/acdcjunior.github.io/_drafts/architectures-goals-should-be-embrace-change.md

 we learn as the problem and the sofware matures.

-Architecture is imposing some constraints on our code (e.g. entities can't have references to repositories), but that's a good thing.
+Architecture is imposing some constraints on our code (e.g. entities can't have references to repositories, app layer only should open transactions), but that's a good thing.
 It enables criativity instead of limiting it.

 Antigamente: "um modelo para tudo" --> o conceito "Gasto" é igual no domínio todo??